-The Loop stitch is a popular in the making of amigurumi and rugs.
+Week 12 of The 50 Stitches crochet along features the Loop stitch.
+The Loop stitch is popular in the making of amigurumi and rugs.
 If you cut the top of the loops it becomes the Fur stitch which creates beautiful shaggy fur for the amigurumi.

 This stitch needs you to hold your yarn a different way to usual, and the end result looks different too, so don’t be worried about the odd looking stitch being created.

 You can find the links for all the squares in the crochet along here.
 The free pattern is below, but if you’d like the ad free printable version, it is available either as part of my Lifetime Pattern Pass, or you can purchase it on its own for £5 from Ravelry